Project Management in Global Health

 This online, graduate-level course has video lectures, case studies, readings, discussion forums, quizzes, and practical assignments.
 The course is taught in English.

-You can participate in this course as an independent participant or as part of a site.
-We encourage participation as a group because it provides a forum for discussing course concepts and applying them to the local context.
-If you can’t join a group, the discussion boards can provide that forum.
+You can participate in this course as an independent participant or as part of a site with 5 or more people.
+Participating as a site group provides a forum for discussing course concepts and applying them to local context and customs.
+If you are participating independently, the online discussion boards provide a forum for these types of discussion.

 The course is most useful for public health and healthcare professionals who have some experience in management and who wish to enhance their skills working with people and organizational resources.
 The course is less well suited to individuals in entry-level positions.